Eburonia/i-remember/README.md

 - Check change of colour while hovering the buttons. **(checked)**
 - Check whether files can be selected when 'Browse' button is clicked **(checked)**
 - Check whether warning alert shows on screen when no .txt file is selected. **(checked)**
+- Check whether non-deck related .txt files will be blocked from loading on the practice page. **(checked)**
 - Check whether 'Load Deck' button shows up when .txt file is selected. **(checked)**
 - Check whether 'Load Deck' button loads the practice screen and loads the deck properly. **(checked)**
 - Check whether the 'Example Deck' button loads the example deck on the practice screen properly. **(checked)**